physion/policy.ovation.io/docs/policies/systems_access_policy.md

 * User IDs and passwords are used to control access to Physion systems and may not be disclosed to anyone for any reason.
 * Users may not allow anyone, for any reason, to have access to any information system using another user’s unique user ID and password.
-* On all production systems and application in the Physion environment, password configurations are set to require that passwords are a minimum of 8 character length, 90 day password expiration, account lockout after 5 invalid attempts, password history of last 4 passwords remembered, and account lockout after 15 minutes of inactivity.
+* On all production systems and application in the Physion environment, password configurations are set to require that passwords are a minimum of 8 character length, 90 day password expiration, account lockout after 5 invalid attempts, and account lockout after 15 minutes of inactivity.
 * All system and application passwords are hashed by concatenating the user's password and a random 256-bit salt value, generated on a per-user basis, and then applying SHA-256 to the value to create a password hash.
 The password hash and the salt are then stored in the backend database and are used for password validation on future user authentication attempts.* Each information system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the ePHI contained within the network, system, application, and/or database.
 * Passwords are inactivated immediately upon an employee’s termination (refer to the termination procedures in this policy).
 * All default system, application, and Partner passwords are changed before deployment to production.
 * All passwords used in configuration scripts are secured and encrypted.
 * If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.

-## PaaS Customer Access to Systems

-Physion grants PaaS customer secure system access via VPN connections.
-This access is only to Customer-specific systems, no other systems in the environment.
-These connections are setup at customer deployment.
-These connections are secured and encrypted and the only method for customers to connect to Physion hosted systems.

-In the case of data migration, Physion does, on a case by case basis, support customers in importing data.
-In these cases Physion support SCP assuring all data is secured and encrypted in transit.

-In the case of an investigation, Physion will assist customers, at Physion's discretion, and law enforcement in forensics.